 Something that you should be careful of is also wary of the insurance companies you choose since worker’s compensation payments can lead to insurance fraud.
-In some instances, workers will sustain an unrelated injury but they will report that the injury was caused by their job.
+In some instances, workers will sustain an unrelated injury but report that their job caused the injury.
 You should also not confuse this worker’s compensation insurance with disability insurance or unemployment income.
 Worker’s compensation insurance only pays workers who are injured while working.
 Meanwhile, disability insurance pays you regardless of when or where you are injured or disabled.
 Worker’s compensation insurance also does not cover unemployment.
 However, unlike unemployment income or disability benefits, worker’s compensation is always tax-free for those who have it.

 Types of business workers comp insurance

 In our country, worker’s compensation insurance is usually handled by individual states.
 We also have the Office of Worker’s Compensation Programs.
-However, this is only meant for compensation policies for federal employees, longshoremen, and coal miners.
+However, this is only for compensation policies for federal employees, longshoremen, and coal miners.
 The absence of federal standards for worker’s compensation insurance has led to different policies for the same kind of injuries in all different states of the country.
 It is important for a worker to acknowledge and even prepare for the possibility of obtaining a work-related injury by carefully checking both state and company compensation literature.

-As recent studies have found out, worker’s compensation benefits have decreased largely in the majority of states.
-The same kind of injuries can receive different kinds of compensation depending on where the injured worker resides which pinpoints that it is really important to examine local compensation statutes.
+Recent studies have found that worker’s compensation benefits have decreased largely in most states.
+The same kind of injuries can receive different kinds of compensation depending on where the injured worker resides, which pinpoints that it is important to examine local compensation statutes.
 Meanwhile, other studies have shown that ineffective worker’s compensation is directly related to income inequality.

 Does your small business need workers comp insurance?